«Previous Next»

 “Cub Cadet” 8-WD Articulated Tractor

-Phil Murphy of Mansfield, Ohio, likes to build machines just for fun and most of them start out with old Cub Cadet rear ends, including his miniature Cub Cadet road grader (Vol. 40, No. 3).
-He recently built an 8-WD articulated garden tractor out of 2 Cub rear ends, but it’s painted IH red and gray.
+Phil Murphy of Mansfield, Ohio, likes to build machines just for fun.
+Most start with old Cub Cadet rear ends, including his miniature Cub Cadet road grader (Vol. 40, No. 3).
+He recently built an 8-WD articulated garden tractor out of two Cub rear ends but it’s painted IH red and gray.

 The 8-WD machine rides on 24-in. tall, 8 1/2-in. wide garden tractor tires.
-Power is supplied by a Briggs & Stratton 8 hp., 2-cyl. engine mounted on front.
+Power is supplied by a Briggs & Stratton 8-hp., 2-cyl. engine mounted on the front.
 The engine is coupled to one of the Cub Cadets’ hydrostatic transmissions.
 A homemade driveshaft runs from the engine back to both rear ends.

 “It’s modeled after a real IH articulated tractor and built mostly from scrap materials,” says Murphy.